Johnny Benson Jr.

-Jonathan Thomas Benson Jr. (born June 27, 1963) is an American retired stock car racing driver and the son of former Michigan modified driver John Benson Sr. Benson has raced across NASCAR's three national series (Cup, Busch, Truck), and his career highlights include the 1993 American Speed Association AC-Delco Challenge series championship, the 1995 NASCAR Busch Series championship, the 1996 NASCAR Winston Cup Series Rookie of the Year Award, and the 2008 NASCAR Craftsman Truck Series championship.
+Jonathan Frederick Benson Jr. (born June 27, 1963) is an American retired stock car racing driver and the son of former Michigan modified driver John Benson Sr. Benson has raced across NASCAR's three national series (Cup, Busch, Truck), and his career highlights include the 1993 American Speed Association AC-Delco Challenge series championship, the 1995 NASCAR Busch Series championship, the 1996 NASCAR Winston Cup Series Rookie of the Year Award, and the 2008 NASCAR Craftsman Truck Series championship.

 Benson, who began his NASCAR career in 1993, is the second of only three drivers that have won a championship in both the Busch Series and the Craftsman Truck Series, and the seventeenth of only thirty-six drivers to win a race in each of NASCAR's three national series.

 Early career

 Benson was born in Grand Rapids, Michigan.
 He graduated from Forest Hills Northern High School in 1981.
 He became a late model champion at Berlin Raceway in Marne, Michigan before joining the American Speed Association (ASA) in 1990.
-During Benson's rookie season in the ASA he captured one pole position, led 174 laps and scored eight top 10 finishes to blitz the competition for the ASA's Pat Schauer Rookie of the Year award.
-In 1991 Benson compiled 13 top 10s including four second-place finishes.
+During Benson's rookie season in the ASA he captured one pole position, led 174 laps and scored eight top-ten finishes to blitz the competition for the ASA's Pat Schauer Rookie of the Year award.
+In 1991, Benson compiled 13 top-tens including four second-place finishes.
 Benson ranked fourth in the ASA AC-Delco Challenge Series in 1991.
 Benson later went on to win the 1993 ASA championship.
-During his time in the ASA series he drove the No. 21 Valvoline Chevrolet for Throop Motorsports.
+During his time in the ASA Series, he drove the No. 21 Valvoline Chevrolet for Throop Motorsports.

+NASCAR career

+1993–1999

 In 1993, Benson made his Busch Series debut at Michigan International Speedway, driving the No. 41 Delco Remy Chevrolet for Ernie Irvan.
-He started 20th, but finished 40th after an early crash when he had flipped in the race.
+He started twentieth, but finished 40th after an early crash when he had flipped in the race.
 He ran three more races that season in the No. 74 Staff America Chevy for BACE Motorsports, qualifying third at Hickory Motor Speedway.
-His best finish was an eighteenth at Atlanta Motor Speedway.
+His best finish was eighteenth at Atlanta Motor Speedway.

 Benson was hired to drive full-time for BACE in 1994.
 He won his first career race at the SplitFire 200 and finished sixth in points, winning Rookie of the Year honors.
-The following season, Benson won early in the season at Atlanta and Hickory and had nineteen top-tens, winning the championship.
-He also began running in the Truck Series in the No. 18 Performance Friction Chevrolet Silverado for Kurt Roehrig.
-In his first season, his best finish was a second at Indianapolis Raceway Park.
+The following season, Benson won early in the season at Atlanta and Hickory and had nineteen top-ten finishes, winning the championship.
+He also began running in the Truck Series in the No. 18 Performance Friction Chevrolet C/K for Kurt Roehrig.
+In his first season, his best finish was 2nd at Indianapolis Raceway Park.
 The following season, he won the pole at North Wilkesboro Speedway.